 Contractors are required to submit weekly payroll reports directly to the awarding authority and keep them on file for three years.
 These weekly payroll reports are commonly known as "certified payroll records" (CPRs).
 Each report must contain at least the employee’s name, address, occupational classification, hours worked, and wages paid.
 A sample reporting form is available from DLS.
 A completed Statement of Compliance form as well as copies of apprentice ID cards for any employees being paid the apprentice rate must accompany each submitted weekly payroll report.

 All apprentices must be registered individually with the Massachusetts Division of Apprentice Standards (DAS) in order to be paid at the lower apprentice rates.
 All apprentice programs must also be registered with DAS.
 Note: registration with another state or federal agency’s apprentice program does not satisfy this requirement.
 All apprentices must keep his/her apprentice identification card on his/her person during all work hours.
-If an employee is not registered with MA DAS, he/she must be paid the journeyworker "total rate" listed on the wage rate schedule regardless of experience or skills.
+If an employee is not registered with Massachusetts DAS, he/she must be paid the journeyworker "total rate" listed on the wage rate schedule regardless of experience or skills.

 For public construction jobs estimated to be greater than $10,000